 The divorce process can be arduous and expensive, regardless of the plan used to achieve it.
 An uncontested divorce, however, can make getting a divorce a whole lot smoother.
-In Texas, an uncontested divorce, devoid of any other issues, can be done in a more convenient way – through an online divorce service.
+In Texas, an uncontested divorce, devoid of any other issues, can be done in a more convenient way – through an online divorce without a lawyer service.

+SO how to file for divorce in Texas without a lawyer?
 By going through the frequently asked questions below, you can analyze your situation and better determine if a quick online divorce without an attorney in Texas is the right choice for you.

 What are the requirements for filing for divorce in Texas?